-The City’s Outdoor Warning Siren System may be activated for any kind of emergency – not just severe weather.
-People often have the misconception that the sirens are meant to be heard indoors.
-However, the siren system is intended to be heard outdoors.
-You may not hear it inside or in noisy areas.
+The city’s Outdoor Warning Siren System may be activated for various types of emergencies – not just severe weather.
+Outdoor warning sirens are not intended to be heard indoors.

-The Outdoor Warning Siren System consists of 22 strategically placed sirens that are activated for one or more of the following conditions:
+Grand Prairie’s Outdoor Warning Siren System consists of 26 strategically placed sirens that are activated for one or more of the following conditions:

 - Destructive winds in excess of 70 mph

-- Reports of hail larger than 1.75 to 2 inches
+- Reports of hail larger than 1.75 inches (golf ball size)

 - Chemical spill

 - State/National or other emergencies as appropriate